crypto-jeronimo/pyminer/README.md

 PyMiner
 =======

 This is a fork of Richard Moore's [nightminer](https://github.com/ricmoo/nightminer).
-It is a very simple pure Python implementation of a Stratum CPU mining client.
+It is a pure Python implementation of a Stratum CPU mining client.
+Jerônimo Cryptão has extended the miner to support multiple algorithms, and performed further refactoring, optimizations and refinements.

 Currently supported algorithms:
 - Scrypt